nrfconnect/sdk-nrf/samples/peripheral/802154_phy_test/README.rst

       custom lsetrxantenna *<antenna>*

-The ``<antenna>`` argument indicates the antenna id.
+The ``<antenna>`` argument indicates the antenna ID.
 It can either be ``0`` or ``1``.

-See the following example:
+For example:

    .. parsed-literal::
       :class: highlight

       custom lsetrxantenna *1*

-lsettxantenna - Set CMD antenna id for TX
+lsettxantenna - Set CMD antenna ID for TX
 =========================================

 It sets the antenna used by the CMD device for TX operations.